Dominic Raab: Bullying investigation and resignation

-On 16 November 2022, two formal complaints were made about Raab's behaviour during his time as Justice Secretary and Foreign Secretary in Boris Johnson's government.
-Allegations against Raab included that he lost his temper during work and that staff were "scared" to enter his office.
-After Raab had been notified about the two formal complaints, Rishi Sunak agreed to Raab's request for an independent inquiry into the complaints.
-Raab said he would "co-operate fully" and that he would "thoroughly rebut and refute" the claims against him.
-He said he had "never tolerated bullying" and was confident that he had behaved professionally.
-Adam Tolley KC was appointed to undertake the investigation.
-"The prime minister will remain the arbiter of the code," the PM's official spokesman stated.
+On 15 November 2022, two formal bullying complaints were made by civil servants about Raab's behaviour when Justice Secretary and Foreign Secretary in Boris Johnson's government.
+Allegations against Raab included claims that he lost his temper at work and left staff scared to enter his office and that his behaviour was "abrasive and controlling".
+After Raab had been notified about the two formal complaints, he asked Sunak to commission an independent investigation, saying that he would "thoroughly rebut and refute" the claims against him, that he had "never tolerated bullying" and was confident that he had "behaved professionally throughout".
+Adam Tolley KC was appointed to undertake the investigation, while the responsibility to decide whether Raab had breached the ministerial code of conduct would remain with Sunak.
+During an interview on Sky News in February 2023, Raab said he would resign if the investigation found that he had bullied civil servants.